Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/an-http-403-4-returned-because-ssl-required-virtual-directory.md

 ## For More Information

-To correct this error, do one of the following:
+To correct this error, perform one of the following steps:

   - Use the HTTPS protocol to visit the Web site.
 That is, make sure that the URL begins with "https://".